 - Selecting an accredited practitioner (fire safety) – A guide for building certifiers (PDF, 275 KB)

-Further information about who can undertake the functions of an accredited practitioner (fire safety) and the approved schemes can be found on the Fire safety practitioner page of the NSW Fair Trading website.
+For more information about who can perform the functions of an accredited practitioner (fire safety) and the approved schemes, visit NSW Fair Trading’s Fire safety practitioner page.